alliesground/alliesground.github.io/_posts/2017-10-04-form-object.markdown

 date:   2017-10-04 00:45:55 +1100
 categories: design patterns
 ---
-Form object is a simple ruby object that can help reduce the clutter in your controllers and models.
+Form object is a simple ruby object that can help reduce the clutter in your controllers when creating a form that deals with many models.

-The conventional Controllers create action is something like:

-{% highlight ruby %}
-class UsersController < ApplicationController def create
-    @user = User.new(params[:user])

-    if @user.save
-    #=>redirect and flash message
-    else
-      render :new
-    end
-  end
-end
-{% endhighlight %}

-but there can be cases where your controller will have to do a lot more then simply saving the corresponding model. for example look at the following controller.
+Alternative to form object is nested attributes, which I believe, because of it's implicitness is not an ideal solution.

+A registration form for example, can have fields for user_name, email and address, and let's say you want to save the user_name in the `users` table and address in `address` table.

+With this requirements our controller will look something like:

 {% highlight ruby %}
 class UsersController < ApplicationController